 Evidence of classroom observation, through triads, peer feedback, self reflection and student observation.

 All staff and students can verbalise and discuss the teaching and learning that best supports improvement.

 Staff have deep understandings of the ten theories of action within CPL that support improvement of teaching and learning resulting in improved student outcomes.

+Staff are using the CPL Rubrics to track professional practice.

-Instructional leaders are known, visible and respected for their contribution to an ongoing improvement.
+Educational leaders are known, visible and respected for their contribution to an ongoing improvement.

 All teachers can identify students who are and are not making learning progress in line with learning goals.

 All staff have shared understandings of evidence-based practices that enhance teaching and learning and increase measurable student outcomes.

-Effective collaboration is in place across the school and there is evidence of collaborative programming, assessment, goal setting and analysis of student data.
+Effective collaboration is in place across the school and there is evidence of collaborative programming, peer observations and discussions, assessment, goal setting and analysis of student data.

 The school is using embedded and explicit systems that facilitate collaboration including the provision of specific and timely feedback between teachers.
 This drives ongoing, schoolwide improvement in teaching practice and student results.

-Look at attendance as a pattern for learning Evaluation plan for this strategic direction Strategic Direction 3: Educational Leadership & Collaborative Practice Initiatives Requires leaders to promote meaningful collaboration by:
+Strategic analysis of attendance as a pattern for learning is regularly reviewed and analysed informing future and student outcomes.

+Strategic Direction 3: Educational Leadership & Collaborative Practice

+Requires leaders to promote meaningful collaboration by:

-- ensuring regular time to collaborate with colleagues - modelling what effective collaboration looks like - creating a safe environment where teachers feel comfortable discussing differences of opinion and giving honest and constructive feedback - creating a shared vision so all teachers are invested in the success of the whole school community - sharing and promoting the benefits of collaboration. - All staff work together to promote attendance Collaboration practices must centre first and foremost on student's needs and improving learning outcomes.
-The school will create a strong culture in which collaborative planning, reflection and peer coaching are embedded.
-Evaluation plan for this strategic direction Peer Observation - · triad practices are embedded; - staff acknowledge and embrace opportunities for improvement of their practice through these opportunities; - student outcomes and engagement has shown measurable improvement.
+- ensuring regular time to collaborate with colleagues - modelling what effective collaboration looks like - creating a safe environment where teachers feel comfortable discussing differences of opinion and giving honest and constructive feedback - creating a shared vision so all teachers are invested in the success of the whole school community - sharing and promoting the benefits of collaboration. - All staff work together to promote attendance

+Collaboration practices must centre first and foremost on student's needs and improving learning outcomes.